anandrei90/fen-generator/readme.md

 # Chess Position to FEN String

 This repo contains scripts and notebooks used in training a CNN model that can inspect chessboard images and then reconstruct the FEN string (https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) describing the chess position appearing in the considered image.
 Final project for my deep learning course.
+Data taken from https://www.kaggle.com/datasets/koryakinp/chess-positions.

 If you want to try it yourself:
   - clone the repo locally: `git clone https://github.com/anandrei90/fen-generator`